MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/ns-acxtargets-acx_target_factory_circuit_config.md

 ### -field SymbolicLinkName

-TBD - A string that represents the link name that was created by the TBD.
+A string that represents the link name that was created by the TBD.

 ## -remarks